Alcohol Abuse Amongst The Elderly: A Complete Guide

 - Cuts and wounds healing slower

-Alcohol abuse can contribute to the proliferation of type 2 diabetes.
+Alcohol abuse in seniors and younger generations can contribute to the proliferation of type 2 diabetes.
 A site that helps sift through the health issues that stem from heavy drinking points out some ways that drinking can increase your chance of developing type 2 diabetes:

 Not only can alcohol abuse increase the risk of developing type 2 diabetes, once diagnosed, it’s recommended that you seldom drink or don’t drink at all, which can be a tough regimen to follow when someone is addicted to it.
 It’s suggested people with type 2 diabetes have no more than one to two drinks during a session of drinking.
 If effects from the diabetes have already started to show—like blindness and hypertension—it’s suggested that you don’t drink at all.